sikaeducation/curriculum/courses/301/standards/build-forms-react/topics/react-data-down-actions-up/README.md

 ---

-The ideas of data down, actions up can be summarized as follows:
+The ideas of data down, actions up can be summarized like this:

 * Data can only be passed down.
 * Functions that directly change state must be defined in the same component as the state, but these functions can be passed down as props.